Bob Mankoff: Career

-Mankoff edited at least 14 collections of New Yorker cartoons, including The Complete Cartoons of the New Yorker (Black Dog & Leventhal, 2004), a compilation of every cartoon published since the magazine was founded; the hardcover book is a 656-page collection of the magazine's best cartoons published during 80 years, plus a double CD set with all 68,647 cartoons published to that point.
+Mankoff edited at least 14 collections of New Yorker cartoons, including The Complete Cartoons of the New Yorker (Black Dog & Leventhal, 2004), a compilation of every cartoon published since the magazine was founded.
+The hardcover book is a 656-page collection of what Mankoff deemed to be the magazine's best cartoons published during the magazine's first 80 years, plus a double CD set with all 68,647 cartoons published to that point.